Anticipated Operational Occurrences

 Example: Partial Loss of Coolant Flow – PWR

-A partial loss of coolant flow may be caused by a mechanical or electrical failure in a pump motor, a fault in the power supply to the pump motor, a pump motor trip caused by such anomalies as over-current or phase imbalance.
-This postulated initiating event is also known as “single main coolant pump trip”.
+A partial loss of coolant flow may be caused by a mechanical or electrical failure in a pump motor, a fault in the power supply to the pump motor, or a pump motor trip caused by such anomalies as over-current or phase imbalance.
+This postulated initiating event so known as the “single main coolant pump trip.”
 Typically, 1-out-of-4 MCPs or 2-out-of-4 MCPs are included in the Safety Analysis Report.
-A sequential loss of forced flow and a complete loss of forced coolant flow are the design basis accidents.
+A sequential loss of forced flow and a complete loss of forced coolant flow is the design basis of accidents.

 In case of partial loss of flow, reduction of the primary flow leads to an imbalance between the heat produced by the fuel and the heat removed from the core, potentially exceeding core thermal limits.
-Thermal imbalance also leads to an overall pressure–temperature transient, typically resulting in a short term pressurization of both the primary and the secondary circuit.
-For all loss of forced coolant flow transients, the reactor must be tripped before the departure from nucleate boiling ratio falls under the safety analysis limit and this should be demonstrated in the SAR.
-For all loss of forced coolant flow transients, the reactor must be tripped before the pressures (primary and secondary side) exceed their limits.
+Thermal imbalance also leads to an overall pressure–temperature transient, typically resulting in short-term pressurization of both the primary and the secondary circuit.
+For all loss of forced coolant flow transients, the reactor must be tripped before the departure from nucleate boiling ratio falls under the safety analysis limit.
+This should be demonstrated in the SAR.
+The reactor must be tripped for all loss of forced coolant flow transients before the pressures (primary and secondary side) exceed their limits.

 Key Safety Systems

 As was written, the reactor must be tripped before the departure from nucleate boiling ratio falls under the safety analysis limit.
 The Reactor Protection System, RPS, provides this safety function.
 The RPS automatically initiates a rapid reactor shutdown (scram) by inserting control rods to preserve the integrity of the fuel cladding and reactor coolant pressure boundary.